 Evaluate Your Need for Flood Insurance

-Flood—an excess of water (or mud) on normally dry land—is the most common natural disaster in the US.
-The NFIP defines flooding as a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow.
+Flood—an excess of water (or mud) on normally dry land—is the most common natural disaster in the U.S. The National Flood Insurance Program “NFIP” defines flooding as a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow.

 Everyone could sustain a loss from flooding, but not everyone faces the same level of flood risk.
-You can see a current flood plain map for Washington, DC, at this link [PDF].
-Follow this link on NFIP’s website to where you can put in your address and rate your risk, estimate your premiums and find an agent.
+You can see a current flood plain map for Washington, D.C., at disb.dc.gov/node/448432.
+Visit NFIP’s website, FloodSmart.gov to put in your address, rate your risk, estimate your premiums and find an agent.

 Contact your current insurance agent, company or broker or visit FloodSmart.gov.

 You never know when disaster may strike.
 Make a home inventory of your personal property including photos or video of your belongings.
-Store this inventory in a safe place to help file an insurance claim after a disaster.
-You can download the free National Association of Insurance Commissioners home inventory app for iPhone® or Android smart phones and other resources at this link.
+You can download the free National Association of Insurance Commissioners home inventory app for iPhone® or Android smart phones and other resources at www.insureuonline.org.